Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Methodology

 \section{Methodology}

-Having denoted the network operations, we now define the robustness property for verification.
-Subsequently, we highlight our MIQCP encoding steps and two heuristics that shall accelerate the solving of the encoded MIQCP\footnote{Due to the space limit, we present only the classification model, but regression cases can be derived similarly.}.
+Having defined the Sparsemax-based Transformer, we now give the robustness property for verification.
+Subsequently, we highlight our MIQCP encoding steps and two heuristics that shall accelerate the solving of the encoded MIQCP.